rish4883/internship/README.md

 The work for this is in the javascript-basics directory

 The branches have not been merged yet as its still WIP

+### Branches merged on 22nd may - project/todo app and learn/js